Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

    CEC>
    ```

-   The CEC remains in privileged mode until it is reset with the `lock` command, or if the X button on the CEC front panel is pressed.
+   The CEC remains in privileged mode until it is reset with the `lock` command or if the **X** button on the CEC front panel is pressed.
 Typing `exit` or terminating the connection exits privileged mode.
 There is no connection timeout.

 9. Reboot the CMMs attached to this CEC to load the new credential.
-The following command reboots all the even numbered, or odd numbered CMMs, depending on which CEC is issuing the commands.
+The following command reboots all the even numbered, or odd numbered CMMs in the cabinet, depending on which CEC is issuing the commands.

    ```screen
    CEC> reset_cmm cmm0